Huawei FreeClip 2

 Main Differences

-• Ingress Protection (IP) rating is IP57 on Huawei FreeClip 2 and IP54 on Shokz OpenDots One.
+• The Ingress Protection rating is IP57 on Huawei FreeClip 2 and IP54 on Shokz OpenDots One.

 • Battery life is 8 hours on Huawei FreeClip 2 and 10 hours on Shokz OpenDots One.

-• Wireless charging is not available on Huawei FreeClip 2 but is available on Shokz OpenDots One.
+• The number of microphones is 6 on Huawei FreeClip 2 and 4 on Shokz OpenDots One.

 Specs Comparison